Nikolai558/KML-to-TXT-for-TWR-Trainer/README.md

 This will now convert back and forth.

 WARNING - WILL OVERWRITE FILES.
 For example if you are converting KSLC.KML the program will write to KSLC.TXT.
-Same Vise Versa, KSLC.TXT will overwrite to KSLC.TXT
+Same Vise Versa, KSLC.TXT will overwrite to KSLC.KML